jdstamp/mmer/README.md

 up-to-date.
 `devtools::build_readme()` is handy for this. -->

+This repo is the development version of the Sparse Marginal Epistasis test.
+The supported and published version can be found here: https://github.com/lcrawlab/sme

 # The multimodal marginal epistasis test <img src="man/figures/logo.png" align="right" height="200" alt="" />

 <!-- badges: start -->